Course Schedule and Class Materials

 Interpreting a confidence interval

-Lecture webpage: [Lecture 3.1]
+Lecture webpage: Lecture 3.1

-Lecture activity: [Lecture 3.1 activity]
+Lecture activity: Lecture 3.1 activity

-Lecture 3.2: Confidence intervals - means (Tuesday, April 15)
+Lecture 3.2: Confidence intervals - means (Monday & Tuesday, April 14, 15)

 Reading to do before class: Chapter 14